One of the greatest challenges that face would-be digital nomads is how to gain a client base.

 You can utilize the function of the ‘community boards’ to your advantage.
 This is where buyers will post what they need done, and sellers can make an offer.
 This is a great way to get a conversation going with potential buyers.
 They may reject you, but at least you get the chance to have a dialogue going on.

 Rejection is par for the course on the community boards.
 But eventually, you will get a bite.
 This bite will be extremely valuable in that it now gives you a chance to get a real review.
-So, utilizing the community boards early on is necessary to success long term.
+So, utilizing the community boards early on is necessary to succeed long term.

 The other way to gain buyers is by bringing them to you from elsewhere.